kfgodel/diamond/wiki/field-api-guide.md

 Which is equivalent of doing `object.publicField = 3`

 #### How to get the native reflection instance for a field: `TypeField#nativeType()`
-This is only available for native java types, and allows you to inte-operate with other non-Diamond code.
+This is only available for native java types, and allows you to inter-operate with other non-Diamond code.

 ```java